ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 ✅ Create an instance of this struct in `fn init()` with the appropriate pins and configurations.
 Set the output pin's level to `Level::High`.
 Note, that the third and fourth pin are each wrapped in an `Option`.

-✅ Create an interface to the UARTE1 instance with `uarte::Uarte::new(...)` that you bind to a variable.
-This instantiating method takes four arguments:
+✅ Create a Uarte driver with `hal::uarte::Uarte::new(...)` and bind it to a variable called `uarte` - we will stash this in our own `Uarte` struct later.

+Creating the Uarte driver requires four arguments:
 * The `UARTE1` instance can be found in the `periph` variable.
 * Your instance of the `uarte::Pins` struct.
 * Set parity to `Parity::INCLUDED`